Resource Cost Capitalisation

 When assigning a resource to a project, a role must be selected.
 Depending on the phase the project is in, that role may be partially or fully capitalisable.
 The capitalisation profile defines these rules by specifying the capitalisation percentage for each role within a given project phase.
 This allows organisations to account for more complex capitalisation rules, where certain roles may have varying capitalisation percentages rather than a simple yes-or-no classification.

-1. Navigate to the Administration Console.
+1. Navigate to the Financial Administration page.

 2. Download the Capitalisation Profile template.

-• ProfileName – A unique name for the capitalisation profile.
+• Profile Name – Identifies the profile with a unique name.
 This helps group capitalisation rules logically.

-• capitalisationPercentage – The percentage of the resource’s time that is capitalisable.
+• Capitalisation Percentage – Specifies how much of the role’s time is capitalisable.
 Instead of a simple binary classification (capitalisable or not), capitalisation percentages allow for nuanced rules.
 For instance, a Developer’s time might be 60% capitalisable, whereas a Solution Architect’s time in the same phase might be 70%.
 These percentages ensure that capitalisation aligns with financial policies and accurately reflects the nature of work performed.

 ProfileNameMethodologyRolePhasecapitalisationPercentage